DFG grants second funding period!

 Graduiertenkolleg 2304 „Byzanz und die euromediterranen Kriegskulturen.
 Austausch, Abgrenzung und Rezeption“

 Wars both internal and external exert a large impact on the development of societies.
 The Byzantine Empire has always been in constant exchange and conflict with its neighbours and rivals due to its geographic position.
 Out of this arose a wide range of violent interactions with the Latin, Slavic and Islamic worlds, in addition to, as a consequence, manifold interrelationships between the respective martial cultures, which we define as the norms, interpretations, attributions of meaning and reflections related to war as well as its forms and practises.
 The aim of this Research Training Group is to analyse Euro-Mediterranean cultures of war and the importance of Byzantium for them in a transcultural perspective for the first time.
-The RTG is funded by the German Research Foundation (DFG) for 4,5 years in a first funding period (01.10.2018 - 31.03.2023).
+The RTG is funded by the German Research Foundation (DFG) in two funding periods (01.10.2018 - 31.03.2023 and 01.04.2023 - 30.09.2027).

 Starting with the two overriding fields of study of “expressional forms” and “interpretative concepts”, these reciprocal processes of exchange, of distinction or also of reception will be analysed by means of four concrete subject areas: 1) strategies of justification and legitimisation; 2) conceptualisations of persons and groups; 3) rituals and cultic practises; 4) knowledge and infrastructure.
 The diachronic scope extends from the Roman Imperial Period, whose inclusion is indispensable for the understanding of Byzantine cultures of war, until the Early Modern Period, when the Byzantine heritage, especially in Eastern Europe, was still very vibrant.
 Within this interdisciplinary-orientated Research Training Group textual and visual sources, archaeological objects, visual sources, music as well as other media will be investigated in equal measure and brought in connection with one another, in order to grasp mentality and materiality and the related semantics of martial cultures.
 Based on this clearly-defined thematic complex, the immanent significance of Byzantium for the culture and history of the Euro-Mediterranean area will be explored in a thorough and systematic manner for the very first time.